sunilangadi2/ceph-ci/doc/radosgw/lua-scripting.rst

 - Background script execution defualt interval is 5 seconds.

+- Each RGW instance has its own ``RGW`` Lua table, while the Background Context script will run on every instance.

+- The maximum number of entries in the table is 100,000.
+Each entry has a key and string value of no more than 1KB (together).
+Lua script will abort with an error if the number of entries or entry size exceeds their limits.

 Lua Code Samples
 ----------------
 - Print information on source and destination objects in case of copy: